braineo/fate-emacs/README.md

 ### Custom.el

 The first time you open Emacs, it will create a `custom.el` for you automatically from `fate-custom-template.el`.
-There you can made custom configuration does not go with emacs for different computers (like your personal ones and working ones).
+There you can made custom configuration does not go with Emacs for different computers (like your personal ones and working ones).
 For example, `PATH` variable.

 Especially for macOS users, because `exec-path-from-shell` is slow that I did not include it and you might want to edit ENV variables and `exec-path`